-A feature that limits the number of times that your ads appear to the same person on the Display Network.
+A feature that limits the number of times that your Display or Video ads appear to the same person.

 Frequency is the number of times that a user sees ads in your Display or Video campaign over a given time period.
 Frequency capping works differently on Display campaigns and Video campaigns.